joejesa88/My-Portfolio/README.md

 This project uses a set of 50K IMBD Reviews that was collected from IMDB.com to build a NLP machine learning model.
 The reviews are classified according to both positive and negative sentiments respectively.
 This dataset was used to build a  classifier model to accurately predict both positive and negative sentiments.
 Scikit Learn offers many different types of models for supervised learning.
 One such model available for classification is the Support Vector Machines (SVMs) method which was used in this project.

 Link to the list of supervised learning models available from Scikit Learn: https://scikit-learn.org/stable/supervised_learning.html

+Project (3): Covid-19 SQL Data Exploration
+In this project a covid-19 dataset was analysed utilizing Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views and Converting Data Types.
+This dataset was analysed further subseqently in tableau.

+Link to the covid-19 data source: https://ourworldindata.org/covid-deaths Link to tableau analysis: https://public.tableau.com/app/profile/joseph.jesawanth/viz/Covid19Analysis_16616164326530/Dashboard1

+Project (4): Nashville Housing SQL Data Cleaning
+In this project a housing dataset was cleaned using SQL which includes tasks like creating new column from existing columns, filling column values with correct entries, removing duplicates and deleting unused columns.